Agency Header

 The $25 gift limit does not apply to charitable contributions made by an organization to a nonprofit to recognize a legislator.
 The organization's lobbyist must report the expenditure.

-2022-12 Former Deputy Secretary of a State Department
+2022-12 Former Deputy Secretary of a State Departmen

 A former Deputy Secretary of a state department is not prohibited from seeking employment in the private and public sectors under W. Va.
 Code § 6B-2-5(h), from registering as a lobbyist without waiting one year under § 6B-3-2(e), or from appearing before his former agency in a representative capacity under § 6B-2-5(g).
 The former deputy secretary is subject to the limitations in § 6B-2-5(f), regarding matters in which he was substantially involved.